HepCBC Board Members

 - Fran Falconer, RN, BScN, PID (Hepatology Nurse)

 - Norma McClelland, RN

 JOB TITLE: Board Member (5-11 Board Members serve on the HepCBC Board).
 RESPONSIBLE TO: The Board of Directors

-OBJECTIVES OF JOB: To sit on the Board and help decide the direction of the society, and to help raise money to further its capacity to help those dealing with hepatitis C.
+To sit on the Board and help decide the direction of the society, and to help raise money to further its capacity to help those dealing with viral hepatitis.

 DUTIES AND RESPONSIBILITIES: